mapbender/mapbender/docs/README.md

 ## Things to consider

-To contribute to Mapbender, it is essential to have a solid understanding of object oriented PHP and Symfony, the framework we use.
+To contribute to Mapbender, it is essential to have a solid understanding of object-oriented PHP and Symfony, the framework we use.

 You can find more information about Symfony by reading [The Book](https://symfony.com/doc/current/index.html).
 We often rely on jQuery, especially the jQuery UI Widget factory, in our JavaScript code for legacy reasons.